Network Security

 The strongest solution is to use a more secure version of the DNS protocol.
 DNSSEC, which stands for Domain Name System Security Extensions, was created to allow a DNS server to provide authenticated, signed responses to queries.

-DNSSEC has been around for since 2008 and is in use but widespread adoption has been really slow.
-It is difficult to overcome industry inertia and a lack of desire for updating well-used protocols.
+DNSSEC has been around since 2008 and is in use, but widespread adoption has been really slow.
+It is difficult to overcome industry inertia and a lack of desire to update well-used protocols.
 It also requires agreements between various service providers and vendors.
-Systems can be reluctant to use it because it’s more compute intensive and results in larger data packets.
+Systems can be reluctant to use it because it’s more compute-intensive and results in larger data packets.

 DNS Rebinding